veonik/php-router-benchmark/README.md

 ### Last/unknown route (1000 routes)

-The first test was done using the C extension version of Pux versus FastRoute.
+The first test was done using the C extension version of Pux.
 1000 routes, with 9 parameters each.

 ```bash
 Running 6 tests, 1000 times each...